Digital-Desert : Mojave Desert Photography by

 Introduction

 The Mojave has been used by many groups through time.
 During this time climatic changes have taken place and conditions have become more arid.
 Humans have been influenced by this change and adjusted lifestyles accordingly.
-As with nearly everything in this "Country of Lost Borders", these periods have few, if any, hard and fast dates when one historic time changed to another.
+As with nearly everything in this land of undefined borders, these periods have few, if any hard and fast dates when one historic time changed to another--they overlap and merge together.

 Paleo-Indians